QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Enumerations

-An enumeration is a class providing static objects.
+An enumeration is a class that provides static objects.
 They are already instantiated and can have methods/attributes.

 They are commonly used for classes with limited known objects.